strimzi/strimzi-kafka-operator/HACKING.md

 #### Tagging and pushing Docker images

-Target `docker_tag` can be used to tag the Docker images built by the `docker_build` target.
-This target is automatically called by the `docker_push` target and doesn't have to be called separately.
+Target `docker_tag` tags the Docker images built by the `docker_build` target.
+This target is automatically called as part of the `docker_push` target, but can be called separately if you wish to avoid pushing images to an external registry.

 To configure the `docker_tag` and `docker_push` targets you can set following environment variables:
 * `DOCKER_ORG` configures the Docker organization for tagging/pushing the images (defaults to the value of the `$USER` environment variable)